-I majored in psychology as an undergraduate student and received a BA from Michigan State University.
-I earned a MA and Ph.D. in Developmental Psychology from The Ohio State University and joined the faculty at the University of Wisconsin-Eau Claire in 2000.
-My area of specialization, developmental psychology, focuses on change across the human lifespan in physical, cognitive, and social/emotional terms.
+I majored in psychology as an undergraduate student and received a B.A. from Michigan State University.
+I earned an M.A. and Ph.D. in developmental psychology from The Ohio State University and joined the faculty at the University of Wisconsin-Eau Claire in 2000.
+My area of specialization, developmental psychology, focuses on change across the lifespan in physical, cognitive, and social/emotional terms.

-I teach three courses for our campus: Introduction to Psychology (Psyc 100), Human Development (Psyc 230), and Psychology of Women (Psyc/Wgss 336/536).
-I am delighted to have my fall semester sections of Introduction to Psychology included in UW-Eau Claire’s First Year Experience program.
-My connection to the Women’s, Gender, and Sexuality Studies Program (WGSS) is the Psychology of Women course –– a class shared by Psychology and WGSS that serves as an elective for the Certificate in LGBTQ Studies.
+I teach three courses for our campus: Introduction to Psychology (Psyc 100), Human Development (Psyc 230), and Psychology of Women (Psyc/Regss 336).
+I’m delighted to have my fall semester sections of Introduction to Psychology included in UW-Eau Claire’s First Year Experience program.
+My connection to the Race, Ethnicity, Gender, and Sexuality Studies Program (REGSS) is the Psychology of Women course –– a class shared by Psychology and REGSS that serves as an elective for the Certificate in LGBTQ Studies.

 Research and Creative Activities